Restaurant Insurance in Texas

 Equipment Breakdown

 Covers mechanical and electrical failure of kitchen equipment.
 Texas barbecue operations with custom pits and smokers have specialized equipment that is expensive to repair or replace and critical to daily operations.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Commercial fryer explodes during high-volume lunch rush